 Rather than going the Intelligent Automation vendor route, some companies have evaluated open-source technology to automate their Shared Services operation.
-With a significant number of viable technology providers in this space, the opportunity exists for companies to internally develop their own custom solution using these powerful programming languages.
+With a significant number of viable technology providers in this space, the opportunity exists for companies to internally develop their own custom solutions using these powerful programming languages.
 This research abstract looks at the steps one of our member companies took to carry out this evaluation and how they are applying this unique approach to robotic process automation (RPA) in their company.

 The Peeriosity feature company for this PeercastTM in our Intelligent Automation research area is a large healthcare company based in the United States.
-As is the case with most major corporations, this company has recently begun its journey into the Intelligent Automation arena looking for the technology solution that best fits their needs and organization.
+As is the case with most major corporations, this company has recently begun its journey into the Intelligent Automation arena looking for the technology solution that best fits its needs and organization.
 One approach that they have seriously looked into is the use of open source technology to create their own RPA/AI related solutions.

 There are a variety of open source technologies related to the automation of process areas that are available, including the following: